-The standard Netflix subscription currently costs £8.99/month, and you can choose gift cards that are worth £15, £25 and £50.
-You can find official Netflix cards on Startselect (which sends the code instantly via e-mail) or on GAME.
+The standard Netflix subscription currently costs £9.99/month, and you can choose gift cards that are worth between £15 and £200.
+You can find official Netflix cards on Startselect (which sends the code instantly via e-mail).

-While not a streaming TV service, Audible still offers great entertainment, with one of the largest audiobooks collections in the world (We gave it a lot of praise in our Audible UK review).
+While not a streaming TV service, Audible still offers great entertainment, with one of the largest audiobook collections in the world (We gave it a lot of praise in our Audible UK review).

 Prices are the best when you join a monthly subscription, which gives you new audiobook credits each month.

 For gift memberships, you choose the number of months you want (with one credit each month) – and it starts from £7.99 for 1 month/1 credit.
 Your father will then receive an invitation to join Audible with his new membership.

 If you prefer, you can also purchase specific audiobooks, and then send those as gifts.

 Soundcore Liberty 3 Pro Earphones

 Excellent true wireless earphones with top-notch audio quality and Active Noise Cancellation (so they’re perfect when you’re watching something on the train or even on a flight) – and almost endless customisation options.
 See our Liberty 3 Pro review.

 They’re not very cheap – but you’re getting A LOT for your money, and they come in four colours – so can be a great gift.